Driving the Unruh Response: Introduction

 Svidzinsky, Scully, and Unruh \cite{Svidzinsky2024MinkowskiVEA} analyzed causal chains of harmonic oscillators spanning both wedges.
 They found that the entanglement of the Minkowski vacuum transfers directly to the entanglement of oscillators interacting with the field, reinforcing the causal underpinning of Unruh correlations.
 Han, Olson, and Dowling \cite{han2008generating} examined the role of measurement, showing that when an accelerating observer performs a projection-valued measurement (PVM), the field is driven out of its thermal character.
 For inertial observers the field is no longer vacuum, but contains real photons with nonzero energy–momentum, so the accelerated PVM acts as a process that injects energy and momentum through the accelerating agent itself.

-In this work we develop a complementary viewpoint: rather than acceleration being the sole generator of correlations, we investigate entangled emissions as a driver of an accelerated response.
+In this work we develop a complementary viewpoint: rather then starting with acceleration and finding correlations, we investigate entangled emissions as a driver of the accelerated response.
 These driven excitations provide explicit examples of microstates consistent with the thermal Unruh ensemble, offering a minimal construction of how entangled sources can generate accelerated dynamics.
 We also map out generalizations by considering back-reaction, reversed emission and absorption, and related extensions.

 In Section \ref{sec:prelim}, we review the Unruh effect, including the relevant mode expansions and Bogoliubov transformations.
 In Section \ref{sec:drive}, we construct a bilocal source, motivated by squeezed-state interactions in quantum optics, that injects correlated excitations into the field.
 Section \ref{sec:loc} explores partial localization by considering sub-regions of the Rindler wedge connected through space-like translations and reflections, transformations that correspond to modular automorphisms in the associated operator algebras.
 We then use parabolic cylinder functions to construct a smooth interpolation between eternal Rindler modes and fully localized excitations.
 Finally, in Section \ref{sec:future} we outline directions for future research, and in Section \ref{sec:conc} we interpret the implications of our construction.